mosse-security/mcsi-library/docs/articles/2022/05/choose-the-right-switch-for-a-secure-network/choose-the-right-switch-for-a-secure-network.md

 # Choose the Right Switch for a Secure Network

 Switches are an essential component of network security.
-Switches can help to prevent denial of service attacks and other malicious activity by controlling the flow of traffic.
-Switches can also be used to segment networks and isolate problem areas.
-You can better protect your network by understanding how switches work.
+They act as a barrier between different parts of the network, and can prevent unauthorized access to sensitive data.
+In addition, switches can also help to detect and isolate malicious activity.
+By monitoring traffic and identifying suspicious patterns, switches can help to keep networks safe from various attacks making them an essential tool for protecting your network from attack.
+In this blog post, we will explore how switches can help us with various types of attacks such as MAC Flooding, MAC Spoofing and Physical Tampering.

 ## MAC Flooding